What Impact Does EIP-1559 Upgrade Have On the Ethereum Blockchain?

 If blocks reach the target block size and are more than 50% full, the base fee can increase by up to 12.5%.
 Conversely, when network congestion reduces and block space is underutilized, for instance, if it goes back to 0, then the base fee drops by up to 12.5%.

-The base fee, which users can only pay with Ethereum’s native cryptocurrency, Ether (ETH), is burned right after payment and removed from the Circulating supply is the number of cryptocurrencies or tokens that are publicly available and circulating in the crypto... of ETH.
+The base fee, which users can only pay with Ethereum’s native cryptocurrency, Ether (ETH), is burned right after payment and removed from the circulating supply of ETH.
 This ensures miners do not artificially congest the network to drive fees up since there is nothing in it for them.
 The fee-burning mechanism also means that each base fee payment for transactions on Ethereum reduces ETH supply.

 ETH: Tip Fees